 Individual desires and past habits dictate where and how shopping like the old days will take place.
 For example, Steffa Mantilla, founder of the personal finance education website Money Tamer, says she’s most eager to hit home-decorating stores like HomeGoods.

-“As things are opening up, I’m most excited about getting back to the gym,” says James Major, owner and founder of the insurance comparison site Insurance Panda.
+“As things are opening up, I’m most excited about getting back to the gym,” said James Major, owner and founder of the insurance comparison site Insurance Panda.
 “I haven’t stepped foot inside a gym since March, so I’m anxious to see if my home workouts have been effective at maintaining my strength.”

 Todd Ramlin, manager of Cable Compare, a website that reviews television and internet plans, is eager to partake in regular haircuts.
-“Probably the one thing I’m looking forward to the most is going back to the local barbershop,” says Ramlin.
+“Probably the one thing I’m looking forward to the most is going back to the local barbershop,” Ramlin said.
 “When all this COVID stuff came up, I ordered some clippers off the internet and watched a few how-to videos.
 I got the job done but I think some things are best left to the professionals.”

-“Changes in credit card spending patterns, both amount spent and type of purchase, will certainly morph over time to reflect local economies and associated health restrictions,” says Cabell.
+“Changes in credit card spending patterns, both amount spent and type of purchase, will certainly morph over time to reflect local economies and associated health restrictions,” Cabell said.
 “Consumers report maintaining levels of stress about their finances and may not yet be launching a shopping spree.
 It is likely that home-centric purchases will continue to abound for now but slowly give way to more restaurant dining, travel and discretionary retail as conditions improve.”

 Lessons learned from forced austerity

 So, what did people learn about their personal finances as they sheltered in place?
-A common theme is how much nonessentials had been costing them, and the amount of money they saved by doing without.
+A common theme is how much nonessentials had been costing them—and the amount of money they saved by doing without.

 Mantilla was surprised to discover the extent of her former food bill.
-“When I was sheltering at home, I realized my budget had close to $500 unspent every month,” she says.
+“When I was sheltering at home, I realized my budget had close to $500 unspent every month,” she said.
 “It put into perspective how I often chose convenience over what is money-wise.
 I’m now making a point of meal planning and ordering groceries for those meals every week.
 I’m taking advantage of grocery curbside pickup where I put my order in online.
 It drastically cuts down on impulse grocery store spending.”